 Mr. Simailak: Thank you, Mr. Speaker.
 Mr. Speaker, my questions today are the new Minister of Environment.

 As the minister is very much aware, the health of the caribou population in the Kivalliq is an issue of great importance to the people of my region.
 In recent years, concerns have been expressed about the extent to which current harvesting levels are sustainable.
 Concerns have been expressed concerning the extent to which adequate co-management practices are in place with our neighbours to the south.

 Mr. Speaker, it is my understanding that a caribou summit recently took place in Rankin Inlet and that the meeting involved a number of stakeholders, including the Government of Nunavut.
 Can the minister describe how his department was involved in the summit and can he confirm what decisions were made at that meeting?
 Thank you, Mr. Speaker.
-Speaker: Hon.
-Minister of Environment, Mr. Qavvik.

 Hon.
 Daniel Qavvik: Thank you, Mr. Speaker.
 I thank the member for the question.
-Mr. Speaker, the Department of Environment is involved with the Beverly Qamanirjuaq Caribou Management Board which is a co-management board consisting of Aboriginal hunters, government biologists, and wildlife managers.
-It is an advisory board with the mission of ensuring the long-term conservation of the Beverly and Qamanirjuaq caribou herd for Aboriginal communities who wish to maintain a lifestyle that includes the use of caribou as well as all Canadians and people of other nations.
+The Department of Environment is involved with the Beverly and Qamanirjuaq Caribou Management Board which is a comanagement board consisting of aboriginal hunters, government biologists, and wildlife managers.
+It is an advisory board with the mission of ensuring the long-term conservation of the Beverly and Qamanirjuaq caribou herd for aboriginal communities who wish to maintain a lifestyle that includes the use of caribou as well as all Canadians and people of other nations.